fredyouhanaie/OU-Maths/README.md

 == OU Maths

-These are a collection of various works I've done during my Mathematics Degree study at Open University.
+This is a collection of various works I've done during my Mathematics Degree study at Open University.

-Naturally, you will NOT find solutions to assignments or any OU copyright materials here.
+Naturally, you will NOT find solutions to assignments or any OU copyright materials here!

 Enjoy!